OlegLeonoff/RosettaStone/README.md

 Now open your browser and input http://localhost:3000

-For React project there is a picture of bundles.
+For React project you can see a picture of bundles opened in browser.

 ![Bundle Analyzer](BundleAnalyzer.png)